RajendraRkumar/self-driving-car-simulation/README.md

 ## Results
-The trained model achieves autonomous steering predictions based on real-time camera inputs.
+- The trained model achieves autonomous steering predictions based on real-time camera inputs.

 ---

 ## Acknowledgments
-- The Udacity Self-Driving Car Simulator.
-- Inspiration and guidance from Udacity's Self-Driving Car Nanodegree program.
+- Inspiration and guidance from Udacity.

 ---